-2. SOURCES OF INFORMATION2.1 Data Intensive Use Cases
+2.1.
+Data Intensive Use Cases

-In discussing the structure of Big Data applications, let us first examine the inevitably incomplete input that we used to do our analysis.
-We have gained quite a bit of experience from our research over the years, but 3 explicit sources that we used were a recent use case survey by NIST from Fall 2013 [1]; a survey of data intensive research applications by Jha et al. [2, 3]; and a study of members of data analytics libraries including R [4], Mahout [5] and MLLib [6].
-Following is a summary of the first two sources.
+In discussing the structure of Big Data applications, let us first discuss the inevitably incomplete input that we used to do our analysis.
+We have gained quite a bit of experience from our research over many years, but 3 explicit sources that we used were a recent use case survey by NIST from Fall 2013[1]; an important NRC report [2], a survey of data intensive research applications by Jha et al. [3, 4]; in addition we conducted a study of members of data analytics libraries including R[5], Mahout [6] and MLLib [7].
+We start with a summary of the first two sources.

 The NIST Big Data Public Working Group (NBD-PWG) was launched in June 2013 with a set of working groups covering Big Data Definitions, Taxonomies, Requirements, Security and Privacy Requirements, Reference Architectures White Paper Survey, Reference Architectures, Security and Privacy Reference Architectures and Big Data Technology Roadmap.
-The Requirements working group gathered 51 use cases from a public call and then analyzed them in terms of requirements of a reference architecture [7].
-Here we will strive to identify common patterns and characteristics, which can be used to guide and evaluate Big Data hardware and software.
-The 51 use cases are organized into nine broad areas with the number of associated use cases in parentheses: Government Operation (4), Commercial (8), Defense (3), Healthcare and Life Sciences (10), Deep Learning and Social Media (6), The Ecosystem for Research (4), Astronomy and Physics (5); Earth, Environmental and Polar Science (10) and Energy (1).
+The Requirements working group gathered 51 use cases from a public call and then analyzed them in terms of requirements of a reference architecture [8].
+Here we will look at them in an alternate fashion to identify common patterns and characteristics, which can be used to guide and evaluate Big Data hardware and software.
+The 51 use cases are organized into nine broad areas, with the number of associated use cases in parentheses: Government Operation (4), Commercial (8), Defense (3), Healthcare and Life Sciences (10), Deep Learning and Social Media (6), The Ecosystem for Research (4), Astronomy and Physics (5); Earth, Environmental and Polar Science (10) and Energy (1).

-Note that the majority of use cases come from research applications, although commercial, defense and government operations have some coverage.
-A template was prepared by the requirements working group, which allowed experts to categorize each use case by 26 features:
+Note that the majority of use cases come from research applications, but commercial, defense and government operations have some coverage.
+A template was prepared by the requirements working group, which allowed experts to categorize each use case by 26 features including those listed below.

 Use case Actors/Stakeholders and their roles and responsibilities; use case goals and description.
 Specification of current analysis covering compute system, storage, networking and software.
 Characteristics of use case Big Data with Data Source (distributed/centralized), Volume (size), Velocity (e.g. real time), Variety (multiple datasets, mashup), Variability (rate of change).
 The so-called Big Data Science (collection, curation, analysis) with Veracity (Robustness Issues, semantics), Visualization, Data Quality (syntax), Data Types and Data Analytics.
-These detailed specifications were complemented by broad comments including Big Data Specific Challenges (Gaps), Mobility issues, Security and Privacy Requirements and identification of issues for generalizing this use case.
+These detailed specifications were complemented by broad comments including Big Data Specific Challenges (Gaps), Mobility issues, Security & Privacy Requirements and identification of issues for generalizing this use case.

-The complete set of 51 responses with in addition a summary from the working group of applications, current status and futures as well as extracted requirements can be found in [7].
+The complete set of 51 responses, in addition to a summary from the working group of applications, current status and futures (as well as extracted requirements), can be found in [8].
 They are summarized in the Appendix which also gives 20 other use cases coming from the NBD-PWG which do not have the detailed 26 feature template recorded.
-These 20 cover enterprise data applications and security and privacy.
+These 20 cover enterprise data applications and security & privacy.

-The impressive NRC report [8] is a rich source of information.
-It has several examples in chapter 2; most of these are also present in the NIST study, but NRC does have an interesting discussion of Big Data in Networking and Telecommunication that is omitted from NIST compilation.
+The impressive NRC report [2] is a rich source of information.
+It has several relevant examples in chapter 2; most of these are also present in the NIST study, but NRC does have an interesting discussion of Big Data in Networking and Telecommunication that is omitted from the NIST compilation.
 We will return to the important "Giants" in chapter 10, which are related to different facets of our Ogres.